Welcome to Moneycube’s annual roundup of the best investments available in Ireland.

 At Moneycube, we know everyone’s circumstances are different.
 The best investments for you right now might well be different from the funds we’ve highlighted above.
 But with more than 4,500 funds at our fingertips, we’re confident we can find a fund to suit you.

-We hope these ideas will give you a starting point for investing in 2019.
-Now you can use our online platform to design an investment plan that’s right for you.
+We hope these ideas will give you a starting point to invest money in Ireland in 2022.
+Now you can get in touch, or use our online platform to design an investment plan that’s right for you.